evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 feature. **It's highly recommend that when you set a sleep schedule for your unexpirable host(s), you also opt into the beta test to verify that your sleep schedule is working the way you want.**

-#### Manually Starting/Stopping a Host

-Even though Evergreen will automatically stop and start your host on the configured schedule, you can still manually stop and start your host whenever you need to.
-If you do this, it's recommended, you also [set a temporary exemption](#temporary-exemptions) to ensure that you can use your host without being accidentally interrupted when the sleep schedule tries to automatically stop/start your host.

 #### Temporary Exemptions

 If you need your host to temporarily ignore its sleep schedule, you can request a temporary exemption for your host.